Moov-Organization/Moov-Documentation/docs/marketplace.md

 1. Driver Identity checks and Vehicle Inspections.
 2. Public facing servers for users and drivers to connect with each other.
 3. Phone apps for drivers and riders to communicate with servers.
-4. Software to match drivers and riders and perform price point negotiation.
+4. Software to match drivers and riders.
 5. Software to decide the cost of a ride.
 6. Payment processing and escrow.
 7. Handling disputes and rider/driver reputation.